humbertoragazzini/ms-1-front-end/README.md

 1280x720 | 5.45%
 1600x900 | 3.47%

-Between the 1080p and 768p resolution we have almost the 50% of the users, if we add 768p, 864p and 900p we have more than 60% of the users.
+Between the 1080px and 768px resolution we have almost the 50% of the users, if we add 768px, 864px and 900p we have more than 60% of the users.

-In this case basically I adjust the desktop target resolution to 768p and a width max limit of 1200p and a body max limit to 1080p.
+In this case basically I adjust the desktop target resolution to 768px and a width max limit of 1200px and a body max limit to 1080px.

 ### *Navbar**

-The navbar is made for 4 main buttons, Home, My Story, About ME, Contact, each of this buttons show a line under beneath whe you are in that particular seccion.
-If the button is hover by the mouse its became in a different color to denotate that you are going to go that seccion.
+The navbar is made for 4 main buttons, Home, My Story, About ME, Contact, each of these buttons show a line under beneath when you are in that section.
+If the button is hover by the mouse it became in a different color to denotate that you are going to go that section.

 ![the navbar gif](design/animation/surface/navbar.gif)

 ### **Middle Section**

-- In the middle seccion we can see betwen 1 to 3 main tiles (squares) the column (Recent activities) is presented in every single seccion (the contact seccion its the only one without this column).
+- In the middle section we can see between 1 to 3 main tiles (squares) the column (Recent activities) is presented in every single section (the contact section is the only one without this column).
 This column will show all the recent activities such a project, jobs.
-- In the Story seccion we have 2 main tails, one with all the jobs by dates simple to read.
+- In the Story section we have 2 main tails, one with all the jobs by dates simple to read.
 Below we have the studies history line, both are full responsive, and change from horizontal layout (desktop or resolution wider than 500px) to vertical layout.
-- Inside of about my, we can check all the skills, coding skills and other skills, every skill have his own porogress bar.
+- Inside of about my, we can check all the skills, coding skills and other skills, every skill have his own progress bar.
-- The contact seccion have a contact form which is not working at the moument (do not send the request to a email)
+- The contact section has a contact form which is not working (at the moment do not send the request to an email).
 - Image of the completed web site: